 - Food recommendation – Try amazing noodles at the nearby Honke Owariya

 For something a little different and a little more modern, visit the Manga museum!
-Just as much a part of many Japanese people’s lives as the temples you’re visiting, manga is massive here.
+Just as much a part of many Japanese people’s lives as the temples you’re visiting, Manga is very important in Japanese culture.

 Manga are comics or graphic novels rendered in a very specific style, with its roots in Japanese art.
 Japanese people of all ages read manga!
 The comics cover every genre, the most popular of which are adventure and erotica.
 You’ll enjoy how absolutely different the style is from western comics!

 The museum was once a school, and some relics from its very different past are on display!
-It’s a fun and unusual place to spend an hour or two.
+It’s a fun and unusual place to spend an hour or two and one of the best, offbeat things to do in Kyoto.

 - Why it’s awesome – The sister temple of the Golden Pavilion, the temple is gorgeous